 I collaborated with students from Brown University (Justin Kim, Sonny Mo) and Hofstra University (Michael Lai) to design Cress, a peer-to-peer addiction recovery app.

-Category: Product Design, UI/UX
+Product Design, Branding

 What is Cress?